 Developing, documenting, implementing, and maintaining the necessary documentation to properly maintain a food safety management system (FSMS) is an integral part of doing business for food processors, ingredient manufacturers, and packaging suppliers large and small.
-Yes, even the very small operator who might not be mandated to have such programs will, in all likelihood, be asked to show it has a food safety system in place for its customers.
-The bottom line is fairly simple: Without a FSMS, a business will suffer and might even vanish.
+Yes, even the very small operator who might not be mandated to have such programs will, most likely, be asked to show it has a food safety system in place for its customers.
+The bottom line is fairly simple: Without a FSMS, a business will suffer and may even vanish.
 The expectation is each and every operation shall have a fully documented system that includes procedures, work instructions, and the necessary recordkeeping forms for all elements of the food safety plan.

 Meeting Challenges Head On

 First and foremost, management must be committed to the project, which includes providing the necessary resources and support to get the work done.
 Management must also be patient since the work is not going to be completed overnight.
 The following steps will help overcome documentation challenges.

 - Appoint a document control officer.

 - Develop a standard format for procedures and work instructions.

 - Create a master list of the programs that need to be documented.

 - Develop a plan for developing these programs.